Vaughn Grissom Player Props: Braves vs. Astros

-Vaughn Grissom -- 1-for-4 with an RBI in his last game -- will be in action for the Atlanta Braves versus the Houston Astros, with Framber Valdez on the mound, on April 22 at 7:20 PM ET.
+After going 2-for-4 in his last game, Vaughn Grissom and the Atlanta Braves take on the Houston Astros (who will start Cristian Javier) at 1:35 PM ET on Sunday.

-In his last game he had a one-hit performance (1-for-4) against the Astros.
+In his most recent game, he strung together two hits (going 2-for-4) against the Astros.

 Vaughn Grissom Game Info & Props vs. the Astros